This piece updated 12/3/19 — scroll to “Lost 45?” appendix near the end

 [45 courtesy of Bill Hanke]

 Furthermore, Gregg Karukas, one of the early members of Tim Eyermann & East Coast Offering, enlightened Zero to 180 to the fact that Jules Damian is the principal figure who established Juldane Records.
-The group’s debut and sophomore releases on Juldane would be recorded at DB — a memorable time, recalls Karukas:
+The group’s debut and sophomore releases on Juldane were both recorded at DB — a memorable time, recalls Karukas:

-Damian’s partner.
-Robert Hosea Williams – of Red, Black & Green Productions – would be the subject, in 2012, of Numero Group‘s retrospective compilation, an opportunity for National Public Radio to take stock, as well, of Williams’ legacy:
+Damian’s partner, Robert Hosea Williams – of Red, Black & Green Productions – would later serve as the subject of a retrospective anthology that was compiled in 2012 by boutique reissue label, Numero Group.
+This CD release provided an opportunity for National Public Radio to take stock, as well, of Williams’ creative legacy:

 Most people wouldn’t think of Washington, D.C., as one of R&B’s great cities.
 Despite the fact that soul music greats Marvin Gaye and Roberta Flack grew up in D.C. neighborhoods, the city never had the equivalent of Detroit’s Berry Gordy and Motown, or Memphis’ Willie Mitchell and Hi Records.
 But in the early 1970s, D.C. did have producer Robert Williams and his Red, Black and Green Productions.
 A new compilation LP called Eccentric Soul: A Red Black Green Production revisits Williams’ influence on the sound of R&B in D.C.

-Thanks to the Bill Hanke Music Research Archives, Zero to 180 was able to scan information about DB Sound published annually in Unicorn Times (the October issue) for three years — 1975, 1978 & 1980 [click on images below for HIGH RESOLUTION]:
+Thanks to the Bill Hanke Music Research Archives, Zero to 180 was able to scan DB Sound’s “studio specs” for three different years — 1975, 1978, and 1980 — information that was published annually in the October issue of Unicorn Times.

 Note that for 1975 and 1978, R. Jose Williams is co-owner, as well as Creative Director and Chief Engineer, but that by 1980, Williams is no longer at DB Sound — presumably, to focus on his own Red, Black & Green Productions.
 Numero Group’s liner notes for Eccentric Soul point to another recording facility in a much more suburban part of Silver Spring where Williams was likely spending his time during that period:

-Worth pointing out that the dimensions of DB’s main recording space (22’ x 45’) are comparable to Track Recorders (25’ x 40’) just a few blocks up the road, which enjoyed much prestige on account of its Neve sound board.
-And yet DB Sound was able to achieve an impressive legacy given its global reach (as you will see below) while operating in the shadows, so to speak, of the DC-area recording scene.
+It is also worth pointing out that the dimensions of DB’s main recording space (22’ x 45’) are comparable to Track Recorders (25’ x 40’) — the sound facility that enjoyed much prestige on account of its Neve studio console — just a few blocks up Georgia Avenue.
+And yet DB Sound was able to achieve an impressive legacy given its global reach (as you will see, below) while operating in the shadows, so to speak, within the DC-area recording scene.

 Sadly, as Jerry McCoy notes, “this building has been demolished.”
 Do any pictures of the studio exist, one cannot help but wonder.